Xu-0001/Benchmarking/README.md

 5.sh Config.env.sh

-6.Enter R and install required packages by command : install.packages("xxx")
+6.Enter R and install required packages by command

 ### Dependencies and requirements for data integration
-Before you run the pipeline, please make sure that you have installed and python3, R(4.3.1) and all the five packages(paste, precast, spiral, staligner, stitch3d):
+Before you run the pipeline, please make sure that you have installed and python3, R(4.3.1) and all the nine packages(paste, paste2, st-gears, gpsa, precast, spiral, staligner, stitch3d, staig):
 The package has been tested on Linux system and should work in any valid python environment.
 ## Tutorial
 If you want to analysis your own data, the doc/Tutorial.ipynb is an example showing how to use them to predict new slices alignment and data integration.